Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Is BNPL Truly Interest-Free?

 Typically, only on standard "Pay in 4" plans are interest-free.
-Longer-term BNPL financing typically charges interest from 0% to 36% APR, comparable to or higher than a credit card.
+Longer-term BNPL financing typically charges interest at 0% to 36% APR, comparable to or higher than credit card rates.

 Does BNPL Affect Your Credit Score?

-Yes, and the impact is growing fast.
-As of fall 2025, FICO's new Score 10 BNPL incorporate BNPL loan data for the first time.
+Yes, buy now, pay later can affect your credit score.
+As of fall 2025, FICO's Score 10 BNPL incorporates BNPL loan data for the first time.
 Here's what's changed and what hasn't:

-Affirm reports all pay-over-time loans to Experian, Equifax, and TransUnion as of April 2025.
+Affirm reports all pay-over-time loans to Experian and TransUnion as of May 2025.

-Klarna reports missed payments and some plans to credit bureaus, but on-time reporting is inconsistent.
+Klarna reports missed payments and some plans to Experian and TransUnion.

 Afterpay does not report standard Pay in 4 activity to bureaus.

 Reporting isn't universal yet.
-Older FICO models (Score 8, Score 9) and many lenders won't reflect BNPL data right away, adoption will roll out gradually.
+Older FICO models (Score 8, Score 9) and many lenders won't reflect BNPL data right away; adoption is rolling out gradually.

-On-time payments may help, late ones hurt.
-A FICO/Affirm joint study found most consumers with 5+ Affirm loans saw scores stay flat or rise slightly (FICO, February 2025), but late payments on credit reports can stay there for up to 7 years under federal credit-reporting rules.
+On-time payments may help; late ones hurt.
+A FICO/Affirm joint study found that most consumers with 5+ Affirm loans saw their scores remain flat or rise slightly (FICO, February 2025), but late payments on credit reports can remain on record for up to seven years under federal credit reporting rules.

 The takeaway: BNPL is no longer "phantom debt."
 Treat it like any other line of credit for credit score purposes.